constellation-daq/Constellation/docs/application_development/functionality/data_reception.md

 }
 ```

-During the `starting` transition, also the final file name is known, which likely uses the current run identifier as part of
+During the {bdg-secondary}`starting` transition, also the final file name is known, which likely uses the current run
-the file name.
-In order to ensure that the file can be created properly, no other data is overwritten, and the storage is
+identifier as part of the file name.
+In order to ensure that the file can be created properly, no other data is overwritten,
-writable, the `validate_output_file` should be used.
-It takes the base path, a file name and an extension as arguments,
+and the storage is writable, the `validate_output_file` should be used.
+It takes the base path, a file name and an extension
-making it convenient for assembling the final storage path.
-The function returns the validated canonical path to the target
+as arguments, making it convenient for assembling the final storage path.
+The function returns the validated canonical path
-file.
+to the target file.

 A possible application could be the following, where the output file path is validated and a binary file stream is opened: